Table of Contents

 In the ancient Egyptian civilization, the crook, which was called heka, and the flail, called nekhakha, were widespread and commonly used symbols.
 These were the emblems of pharaohs, symbolizing their power and authority.

-The crook represented a shepherd’s staff keeping the sheep safe.
+The crook represented a shepherd’s staff keeping the cattle safe.
 In this context, the crook symbolizes the pharaoh’s role as the protector of his people.
 The flail is a whip-like rod with three braids hanging from its top.
-It was used for punishment to establish order.
+It was used for punishment and to establish order.
 In agriculture, it was used for threshing the grain.
-Therefore, the flail represents pharaoh’s authority as well as his duty to provide for the people.
+Therefore, the flail represents the pharaoh’s authority as well as his duty to provide for the people.

 As Khonsu is often shown holding this symbol, it symbolizes his power, authority and duty.